-In the CORINAIR90 inventory (29 countries), emissions of nmVOCs from agriculture account for only 2% of total nmVOC emissions; the greatest proportion (98%) is emitted by other activities.
+In the CORINAIR90 inventory (29 countries), emissions of NMVOCs from agriculture account for only 2% of total NMVOC emissions; the greatest proportion (98%) is emitted by other activities.

-The contribution to total nmVOC emissions from cultures and from stubble burning is very low (0.2% for both) and nil from enteric fermentation.
+The contribution to total NMVOC emissions from cultures with and without fertilizers and from stubble burning is very low (0.2 % for both) and almost nil from enteric fermentation.
 Emission estimates for manure management account for 1.6 % (with 1.4 % for pigs) but even this value is not of great significance.

-The estimates of the nmVOC emission for each European Country show a wide variations in the percentage of VOC emissions attributed to agriculture, ranging from 0% to 39,8% (Ireland).
+The estimates of the NMVOC emission for each European Country show a wide variations in the percentage of VOC emissions attributed to agriculture.